numbat-metrics/numbat-emitter/README.md

 ```

 You can add any fields you like & they will be persisted in InfluxDB.
 However, only the fields listed above are meaninful to the analyzer.
 Those fields are described in detail below.

+NOTE: You can of course emit any events you like!
+The style of events required/expected by numbat's [analyzer](https://github.com/ceejbot/numbat-analyzer), however, might change in development.

 ### name